ralphlagumen/laravel-essentials/README.md

 [![StyleCI](https://github.styleci.io/repos/292729972/shield?branch=master)](https://github.styleci.io/repos/292729972?branch=master)

 # Features
 This package allows you to create `Repositories`, `Actions`, `Validations` Class.
-This package also features search, filtering and sorting functionality for your eloquent models.
+It also features search, filtering and sorting functionality for your eloquent models.

 # Installation
 Run the following command inside your project.